WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

 Inside each component binary, there is an **application.properties** file which contains configuration properties for WCT::

-   - webcurator-webapp.war\WEB-INF\classes\application.properties
+   - webcurator-webapp.war/WEB-INF/classes/application.properties
-   - webcurator-store.war\WEB-INF\classes\application.properties
+   - webcurator-store.war/WEB-INF/classes/application.properties
-   - harvest-agent-h3.jar\BOOT-INF\classes\application.properties
+   - harvest-agent-h3.jar/BOOT-INF/classes/application.properties

 Modify the properties in **application.properties**, and restart the corresponding WCT component for them